Queen Elizabeth's Hospital

 About Queen Elizabeth's Hospital

-Queen Elizabeth’s Hospital is an independent school with 585 in the Senior School and over 100 boys in the Junior School, which is currently celebrating its 10th anniversary having opened in 2007.
+Queen Elizabeth’s Hospital is an independent school with almost 650 in the Senior School and 90 boys in the Junior School, which opened in 2007.
 The Junior School is an integral part of the QEH School Community.
 The Headmaster is a member of the Headmasters’ Conference.
 Admission is by entrance examination and the school is heavily oversubscribed.
 Academic standards are high (each year QEH is ranked in the top 50 Independent Schools in the national league tables).

 There are excellent facilities for sport, music, art and drama.
 The school enjoys a large endowment income which is used to assist families with fees and which helps to ensure that the school is not only academically selective but also socially comprehensive.